makerdao/staxx/README.md

 **Defining a Extension:** a Extension is a collection of backend services brought together for a specific purpose.

-### Extension Manager Services:
+### Extension Services:
 - VulcanizeDB Extension
 - Price Oracles Extension
 - Keepers

-**What is a `Extension Manager Service`?**
+**What is a `Extension Service`?**

-In short, the extension manager service is essentially a plugin interface for your the specific extension you want to work with.
+In short, the extension service is essentially a plugin interface for your the specific extension you want to work with.

-For example, the Testchain Vulcanize DB extension manager service will handle list of events from testchain.
+For example, the Testchain Vulcanize DB extension service will handle list of events from testchain.

 For now we support only `vdb` extension available [Github VDB repo](https://github.com/makerdao/testchain-stack-vdb)

-**Example:** Testchain Vulcanize DB Extension Manager Service
+**Example:** Testchain Vulcanize DB Extension Service

 **Note:** If you are using `docker-compose` for starting QA Dashboard from https://github.com/makerdao/staxx, you will have to put the 3 above files from extension_config into the `/tmp/extensions/vdb` folder on your local machine before starting the local environment.The following three files will be: